PhilipPanda/RusherHack-BoatExecute/README.md

 <h1 align="center">RusherHack 1.20.4 - BoatExecute</h1>

+---
+### A RusherHack module plugin for 1.20.4 that exploits boat movement packets to instantly kill all passengers.
+---

 ## Features

 - **Instant Boat Kill:** Automatically kills any user within a boat by exploiting boat movement packets.